-A spiro compound is typically an organic compound containing rings linked together by one common atom (spiroatom) as carbon atom with bold in figure below.
+A spiro compound is typically an organic compound containing rings linked together by one common carbon atom (spiroatom, bold in the figure below).
 The spiro[pyrrolidin-3,3'-oxindole] ring system is a structural framework incorporated in several cytostatic alkaloids and unnatural compounds.
 Coerulescine (1) and horsfiline are the simplest prototype members of this subfamily that show diverse biological activity and can be synthesized by the route shown below.